DuPage County Cerebral Palsy Attorneys

 For over 40 years, the award-winning attorneys at Mevorah Law Offices LLC have successfully represented clients for cerebral palsy injury cases throughout the Chicago area.
 We have an in-depth understanding of the complexities of birth injuries and other types of medical malpractice cases, and we know what it takes to hold responsible parties fully accountable for their negligence.
 We are skilled litigators inside the courtroom and strong negotiators outside of court, and we put our experience to work to aggressively advocate for the interests of our clients.

 Our lawyers are honest, compassionate, approachable, and accessible.
 We understand that when your child suffers from cerebral palsy, it takes a major emotional and financial toll on the family, and we believe the last thing you need is additional stress over the legal process.
-We offer free consultations from five area offices, extended evening and weekend hours for your convenience, and we respond quickly to all client questions and concerns.
+We offer free consultations from four area offices, extended evening and weekend hours for your convenience, and we respond quickly to all client questions and concerns.
 We also take all our personal injury cases on a contingency basis, so you never have to pay upfront attorney fees to receive the experienced representation you deserve.

 Types of Cerebral Palsy